Skip to main content

 Key Audit Requirements

-• Annual audit required for agents holding trust money
+• Annual audit required for licensees who received or held trust money during the audit period

 • Submission due by 30 September each year